 Food Stamp Outreach

-Only your county DSS office can determine eligibility but here are a few tools that can help you decide if it is worth your time to apply.
+Only your county DSS office can determine eligibility but here are a few tools that can help you navigate the process.
 You can review the income limits , fill out an application and mail, fax, or walk it in to your county DSS office.
 You must apply for benefits in the county where you live.

 The North Carolina Department of Health and Human Services provides an online prescreening tool to check potential eligibility.
 Go to ePass to see if you might be eligible for FNS benefits.

 The FNS4NC Coalition is made up of food banks across North Carolina who partner with the local DSS offices to conduct FNS outreach.
 The FNS4NC website provides information about the FNS program.